rage-rb/rage/README.md

 * **High performance** - some think performance is not a major metric for a framework, but it's not true.
 Poor performance is a risk, and in today's world, companies refuse to use risky technologies.

-* **API-only** - the only technology we should be using to create web UI is JavaScript.
-Using native technologies is always the most flexible, scalable, and simple solution in the long run.
-Check out [Vite](https://vitejs.dev) if you don't know where to start.
+* **API-only** - separation of concerns is one of the most fundamental principles in software development.
+Backend and frontend are very different layers with different goals and paths to those goals.
+Separating BE code from FE code results in a much more sustainable architecture compared with classic Rails monoliths.

 * **Acceptance of modern Ruby** - the framework includes a fiber scheduler, which means your code never blocks while waiting on IO.